To create an automation, the first thing you need to have is an audience created.

 Close the scenario by clicking on the "X" at the top right.

-When you create an automation and close (X) the scenario, you will be shown its detail with two areas: Overview and Activity.
+When you create an automation and close (X) the scenario, the detail page shows four tabs: Overview, Campaigns, SMS and Activity.

 Overview